Jade-Quinn/recipely/README.md

 **Goals of first time visitors and returning visitors**

 - As a first time user, I want to sign up and browse through recipes for inspiration on what to cook.
-- As a first time user, I want to search by category.
-- As a first time user, I want to quickly read through a list of ingredients.
+- As a first time user, I want to log in and log out.
-- As a returning user, I want to quickly find a recipie I have used before.
+- As a returning user, I want to login to my existing profile.
-- As a returning user, I want to login in as a user to the site to add my own recipie.
+- As a returning user, I want to add my own recipie.
 - As a returning user, I want to update/delete a recipe I have added.
 - As a returning user, I want to know that my changes have been saved successfully.